-- a) Refer to slide 15 of the lecture on malware, where a virus is abstractly modeled as a program that eventually executes operation infect.
-Explain why one cannot determine whether a program is a virus simply by checking whether operation infect is present in the code for the program. - b) Suppose you want to use an Internet cafe to login to your personal account on a bank web site, but you suspect that the computers in this cafe are infected with software keyloggers.
-Assuming that you can have both a web browser window and a text editing window open at the same time, describe a scheme that allows you to type in your userID and password so that a keylogger, used in isolation of any screen captures or mouse event captures, would not be able to discover your userID and password. - c) Typical anti-malware software works by scanning the directories in the file system for any suspicious programs.
-When scanning a directory, the anti-malware scanner will call a system function that lists the contents of the directory.
-The program then reads each file in the directory, looking for any malicious content.
-Describe two ways a rootkit could hide itself from this sort of malware scanner. - d) To overcome the problems with the above detection, an alternate approach to detect rootkits is to reimplement the open() and read() system calls and look at the file system directly.
-That is, the program would communicate with the hardrive device driver 1 directly to get a picture of what's really going on.
-How could a rootkit author circumvent this detection technique?
-Why might malware authors be reluctant to employ such a technique?
+- a) Refer to the lecture on malware, where a virus is abstractly modeled as a program that eventually executes operation infect.
+Explain why one cannot determine whether a program is a virus simply by checking whether operation infect is present in the code for the program. - b) Suppose you want to use an Internet cafe to login to your personal account on a bank web site, but you suspect that the computers in this cafe are infected with hardware keyloggers.
+Assuming that you can have both a web browser window and a text editing window open at the same time, describe a scheme that allows you to type in your userID and password so that a keylogger, used in isolation of any screen captures or mouse event captures, would not be able to discover your userID and password. - c) Typical anti-malware software works by scanning the directories in the file system for any suspicious files.
+When scanning a directory, the anti-malware scanner calls a system function that lists the contents of the directory.
+Then, for each file in the directory, the scanner reads and analyzes the file looking for malicious content.
+Describe how a rootkit could hide itself from this sort of anti-malware scanner.